Artmos/helldivers-2-voice-attack/README.md

 # Helldivers 2 VoiceAttack profile
 ### Helldivers 2 VoiceAttack profile with voice and key macros to help with accessibility
 Do you have low mobility or other problems preventing you from inputting stratagems?
 Do you want to role-play talking to the bridge of your ship?
-Or can you just not be bothered to remember all the games stratagems?
+Or can you just not be bothered to remember all the stratagem input codes?
 Then maybe this is for you.

 I'm a big believer in letting people play the way they want to and making games more accessible, while maintaining the developers vision and keeping it fair for everyone.
 I believe this VoiceAttack profile accomplishes this.